 According to security deposit laws in Colorado, a security deposit is technically considered a tenant’s possession.
 So, no, Colorado landlords cannot charge a nonrefundable security deposit.

 You can only keep the tenant’s deposit as “security”.

 In the state of Colorado, there is no specific requirement that dictates how landlords should store a tenant’s deposit.

-There is no requirement that tells you to put the deposit in an interest-earning account or one that dictates the kind of financial institution you should store it in.
+There is no requirement that tells landlords to put the security deposit in an interest-earning account or one that dictates the kind of financial institution Colorado landlords should store it in.

 Purpose of the Security Deposit

-Under Colorado security deposit laws, you may be able to keep all or a portion of the renter’s security deposit for any of the following reasons:
+Under Colorado security deposit laws, a landlord may be able to keep all or a portion of the renter’s security deposit for any of the following reasons:

 - To cover the tenant’s unpaid cleaning, repair and utility bills